websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/product-types/creating-a-simple-product.md

 1. Click _Save_.
 (If Promo Price and Cost fields are left as 00, no discounts or promotions are applied at this point.)
 1. Click _Price List_ to apply this product to any existing [price lists](../../managing-price/adding-products-to-a-price-list.md).

+Once you have set the product's price and SKUs, see the sections above on how to add Product Options, Specifications or upload Product Images.

 ## Additional Information

 * [Introduction to Product Types](./introduction-to-product-types.md)